 For people struggling with substance use disorders, the recovery process can be difficult.
-Oftentimes, relationships with family, friends or loved ones may become strained of permanently altered as a consequence of addiction.
+Oftentimes, relationships with family, friends or loved ones may become strained or permanently altered as a consequence of addiction.
 In many instances, addiction recovery requires individuals to rebuild trust with the people they once had friendships or intimate relationships with.

 Rebuilding trust is very much a part of the recovery process, especially if a person with substance use disorders violated another person’s trust at some point in the past.
 Individuals might feel undeserving of the trust and support they once received from their loved ones.
 The work needed to repair relationships in recovery can introduce many different feelings, including some stress and anxiety.
-Therefore, it is important for people in recovery to seek a healthy means of self-expression, adopt positive and constructive coping strategies, and to learn how to mend broken relationships with those they love.
+Therefore, it is important for people in recovery to seek a healthy means of self-expression, adopt positive and constructive coping strategies and learn how to mend broken relationships with those they love.

 Table of Contents

 When contemplating how to build trust in a relationship, individuals should assess which relationships are in need of repair and why.
 People in addiction recovery must be mindful of the potential harm that can come from continuing a relationship with someone who is not concerned about their recovery or growth toward a substance-free life.
 If you are in recovery, it’s important to rebuild relationships where trust has been breached and with individuals who encourage your recovery.